Rachel Roberts enjoys the wild beauty and world-class vineyards of south-eastern France

 The magnificent medieval citadel of Carcassonne, in the heart of France's Languedoc-Roussillon region, is the stuff of fairy tales.
 Perched on a hill, 53 towers – many of them turreted, Disney-style – link a couple of miles of zigzagging ramparts; an architectural reminder of the area's tumultuous past.

-Today, the towers don't defend the citadel against marauding enemies, or religious minorities like the Cathars, who were thrown out in the 13th-century, but offer the perfect look-out across a region of exceptional beauty.
+Today, the towers don't defend the citadel against marauding enemies or religious minorities like the Cathars, who were thrown out in the 13th-century, but offer the perfect look-out across a region of exceptional beauty.

-Covered in low-lying vineyards, scrubby golden gorse bushes, elegant Cyprus trees and pale terracotta farmhouses, the landscape has echoes of Tuscany but feels somehow wilder and untamed.
+Covered in low-lying vineyards, scrubby golden gorse bushes, elegant Cypress trees and pale terracotta farmhouses, the landscape has echoes of Tuscany but feels somehow wilder and untamed.
 Wait until the summer crowds have dispersed and visit in autumn or spring.

 The UNESCO World Heritage Site was first settled 2500 years ago and you can take an engaging journey though its fascinating history in the citadel's stonework museum.
 Here are gargoyles galore, an entire original arch wall from the 15th century and a collection of original stone cannonballs used to defend the citadel in the middle ages.
 Then wander through the warren of alleyways and streets, spotting the oldest buildings; with its higgledy-piggledy, wooden-beamed houses and shops, the main square is a beautiful example of medieval architecture.

 Canal Du Midi